ROCm/rocm-examples/Libraries/rocSPARSE/level_2/bsrxmv/README.md

 - $\alpha$ and $\beta$ are scalars
 - $\mathbf{x}$ and $\mathbf{y}$ are dense vectors
 - $A'$ is a sparse matrix in BSR format with `rocsparse_operation` and described below.
+- $\textbf{m}$ is the mask vector with elements 0 and 1.
+Value 1 represents the elements where the function returns with the product, and value 0 represents the identity values.
+- $\mathbf{\bar{m}} = \mathbf{1} - \mathbf{m}$

+otherwise it returns the identical $\mathbf{y}$ vector elements.

 ## Application flow
-1. Setup a sparse matrix in BSR format.
-Allocate an x and a y vector and set up $\alpha$ and $\beta$ scalars.
+1. Set up a sparse matrix in BSR format.
+Allocate an x and a y vector, set up $\alpha$ and $\beta$ scalars and set up the mask.
-2. Setup a handle, a matrix descriptor and a matrix info.
+2. Set up a handle, a matrix descriptor and a matrix info.
-3. Allocate device memory and copy input matrix and vectors from host to device.
+3. Allocate device memory and copy input matrix and vectors, and mask array from host to device.
-4. Compute a sparse matrix multiplication, using BSR storage format.
+4. Compute a masked sparse matrix multiplication, using BSR storage format.
 5. Copy the result vector from device to host.
-6. Clear rocSPARSE allocations on device.
+6. Free rocSPARSE resources and device memory.
-7. Clear device arrays.
-8. Print result to the standard output.
+7. Print result to the standard output.

 ## Key APIs and Concepts
 ### BSR Matrix Storage Format